Eigenstate properties of the disordered Bose-Hubbard chain: Introduction

-In this paper, we fully explore the nature of MBL phase of one dimensional Bose-Hubbard model with disorder by using exact diagonalization and several related techniques\cite{37,38}.
-For the present system, numerical calculations are somewhat limited to relatively small size since the occupancy number of particles can be as many as all bosons, depending on an actual filling factor under the consideration.
-By further implementing the separation of the von Neumann entanglement entropy, we are able to calculate the particle number entropy and the configuration entropy, and the evolution of both entropies and a density-density correlation function, so as to establish a phase diagram describing the dynamics transition between MBL and ETH, and to address some relevances to the experimental findings\cite{35}.
-In our numerical calculations, we focus on the filling factor to be half.
-Taking account of a rapid growing of a single site Hilbert space, it is practically feasible that 5000 samples were taken for average with $L=8$, 2000 with $L=10$, 900 with $L=12$, and 160 with $L=14$ in the exact diagonalization calculations.
-In these calculations, we impose an open boundary condition for the calculation of two-body density-density correlation functions and the periodic boundary condition for other quantities\cite{28}.
-To access a larger size of systems, we also employe the time-evolving block decimation(TEBD)\cite{37,38} method for the calculation of the time evolution to get the two-body correlation function and the size is up to 22 in the TEBD computations.
-Errors resulting from the sampling average of disorder exist for the exact diagonalization and the TEBD computations, for which error bars are given explicitly for most cases and invisible otherwise.
-The systematic error of the TEBD calculations presumably small as we checked with varying the states kept.
+In this paper, we extensively explore the nature of MBL phase in 1D Bose-Hubbard model with disorder by exact diagonalization (ED) \cite{28} and several complementary techniques \cite{37,38}.
+For the present system, numerical calculations are limited to small sizes since the occupancy number of bosons can be any integer, depending on the filling factor under consideration.
+However, since Hamiltonian (\ref{dbhmodel}) below commutes with total number of particles, the ED calculation can be performed in the subspace with a given number of particles.
+For a chain with $L$ sites and $N$ bosons, the dimension for the matrix diagonalization is $(L+N-1)!/[N!(L-1)!] $\cite{28}.
+By implementing the separation of von Neumann entanglement entropy, one can further compute the particle number entropy and configuration entropy to access the so-called symmetry-resolved entropy.
+In our numerical calculations, we exclusively focus on the filling factor $1/2$.
+Considering the rapid growth of the Hilbert-space dimension, it is practically feasible that $10000$ samples were taken for the averages with $L=8$, $5000$ with $L=10$, $3000$ with $L=12$, and for $L=14$, $200$ samples are used for weak disorder, $400$ for medium disorder, and $600$ for strong disorder.
+We impose open boundary conditions in the calculations to compute the two-body density-density correlation function and periodic boundary conditions for other quantities.
+To access larger system sizes, we also employ time-evolving block decimation (TEBD) \cite{37,38} method to evaluate the time evolution of the two-body correlation function.
+Errors resulting from sample averages are given explicitly for most cases and are invisible otherwise.